-The following discussion and analysis of the financial condition and results of operations of ProSomnus Holdings, Inc. and its subsidiary prior to the Business Combination (for purposes of this section, collectively referred to as the "ProSomnus," "Company," "we," "us" and "our") should be read together with ProSomnus's unaudited condensed consolidated financial statements as of and for the three and nine months ended September 30, 2022 and 2021 and the audited consolidated financial statements as of and for the years ended December 31, 2021 and 2020, together with the related notes thereto, included in this proxy statement/prospectus.
-The discussion and analysis should also be read together with the section titled "Selected Historical Combined Financial Information of ProSomnus" and the pro forma financial information as of and for the three and nine months ended September 30, 2022 and the year ended December 31, 2021 included in this proxy statement/prospectus.
-See "Unaudited Pro Forma Condensed Financial Information."
+The following discussion and analysis of the financial condition and results of operations of ProSomnus Holdings, Inc. and its subsidiary prior to the Business Combination and for ProSomnus, Inc. and its subsidiaries subsequent to the Business Combination (for purposes of this section, collectively referred to as the "ProSomnus," "Company," "we," "us" and "our") should be read together with ProSomnus's audited consolidated financial statements as of and for the years ended December 31, 2022 and 2021, together with the related notes thereto, included in this prospectus.
 This discussion contains forward-looking statements based upon current beliefs, plans, and expectations that involve numerous risks, uncertainties and assumptions, including, but not limited to, those described under the heading "Risk Factors."
 Actual results may differ materially from those contained in any forward-looking statements.

-Proposed Business Combination Transaction
+Business Combination Transaction

 On May 9, 2022, Lakeshore and ProSomnus executed the Merger Agreement.
-Pursuant to the Merger Agreement, the business combination will be effected in two steps: (i) subject to the approval and adoption of the Merger Agreement by the shareholders of Lakeshore, Lakeshore will reincorporate to the State of Delaware by merging with and into LAAA Merger Corp., a Delaware corporation and wholly-owned subsidiary of Lakeshore ("PubCo"), with PubCo surviving as the publicly traded entity (the "Reincorporation Merger"); and (ii) immediately after the Reincorporation Merger, LAAA Merger Sub Inc., a Delaware corporation and wholly-owned subsidiary of PubCo ("Merger Sub"), will be merged with and into ProSomnus, with ProSomnus surviving as a wholly-owned subsidiary of PubCo (the "Acquisition Merger").
+Pursuant to the Merger Agreement, the business combination was to be effected in two steps: (i) subject to the approval and adoption of the Merger Agreement by the shareholders of Lakeshore, Lakeshore would reincorporate to the State of Delaware by merging with and into LAAA Merger Corp., a Delaware corporation and wholly-owned subsidiary of Lakeshore ("PubCo"), with PubCo surviving as the publicly traded entity (the "Reincorporation Merger"); and (ii) immediately after the Reincorporation Merger, LAAA Merger Sub Inc., a Delaware corporation and wholly-owned subsidiary of PubCo ("Merger Sub"), would be merged with and into ProSomnus, with ProSomnus surviving as a wholly-owned subsidiary of PubCo (the "Acquisition Merger").
 The Merger Agreement is by and among Lakeshore, PubCo, Merger Sub, ProSomnus and HGP II, LLC, as the representative of the stockholders of ProSomnus ("Stockholders' Representative"), and RedOne Investment Limited, as the representative of the shareholders of Lakeshore.
-The Reincorporation Merger are collectively referred to herein as the "Business Combination."
+The Reincorporation Merger and the Acquisition Merger are collectively referred to herein as the "Business Combination."